aozora0000/nginxbrew/README.md

 ## Customize configuration

+### Change home directory of nginxbrew

 You can choose other home dir for nginxbrew by the following env.

     NGINXBREW_HOME   # change nginxbrew root directory from ~/nginxbrew to somewhere

-And if you write configfile, You can change directory/options for nginxbrew.
+### Change options to build nginx

+Some build options for can be changed by config file.

+This is in ruby DSL format, so you can change some build options easily.

+First, you can create new configfile by using *getconf* command.

+    $ nginxbrew getconf `pwd`/myconfig.rb

-The following my_config.rb is configuration to share $prefix of nginx & nginx.conf troughout all builds of nginx, and changing user/group, build options.
+The following myconfig.rb is configuration to share $prefix of nginx & nginx.conf troughout all builds of nginx, and changing user/group, build options.

 ```ruby
 Nginxbrew.configure do |config|